 Complete the online admissions application and pay the $25 application fee.
 Your receipt will be required for entry for the Accuplacer Placement Assessment (if applicable) or you may retrieve it from the Business Office Cashier located in the Cleveland Dennard Building.

 Complete the placement assessment.
 You must submit one of the following:

 - Schedule the Accuplacer Placement Assessment by clicking here OR

 - Provide test scores for all 4 areas of the Accuplacer Assessment taken within the last five years.

 - Provide eligible SAT1 or ACT scores taken within the last 5 years.

 - Provide a transcript(s) showing you have passed degree level English and algebra with grade of C or better from an ATC-TCSG approved regionally accredited institution(s).

 Submit a sealed official completed high school transcript or high school equivalent (i.e. GED) transcript.
-(We DO NOT accept Special Education diplomas, Life Skills diplomas, Certificates of Completion or Certificates of Attendance.)
-Applicants who have completed an Associate’s Degree or higher from a regionally accredited institution do not need to submit a high school transcript.
+We DO NOT accept Special Education diplomas, Life Skills diplomas, Certificates of Completion or Certificates of Attendance.

 Applicants who do NOT submit a high school transcript indicating graduation or high school equivalent are NOT able to use federal financial aid, i.e. the PELL Grant or federal student loans.
 For more financial aid information call 404.225.4716.